 Best kit for beginners: Spyder Victor Paintball Gun Kit

-Those looking to dip their toes into paintball for the first time will find love with this kit from Sypder.
+Those looking to dip their toes into paintball for the first time will find love with this kit.
 The Victor model is one of the bestselling entry-level paintball markers on the market and is known for its reliable performance and simple maintenance.
 It’s also shorter and lighter than the older models, making it perfect for small-framed and young players alike.

 How did we choose?